ggakila/printf/README.md

-This is a C project collaboration between Haggai Gisore and Felicia Magingo for teh ALX SE program.
+This is a collaborative project between Haggai Gisore and Felicia Magingo for the ALX SE program.